adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 retrieve these from the Auth0 management page for your app.
 Note that I am requesting the email address.
 This will become a part of my ZUMO token when I create it.

-Switching our attention to our `Backend.CustomAuth` project, we need a new custom authentication controller.
+Switching our attention to our `Backend` project, we need a new custom authentication controller.
 This is located in `Controllers\Auth0Controller.cs`:

 ```csharp